draconus21/pyobjdetect/docs/installation.rst

 From sources
 ------------

-The sources for pyobjdetect can be downloaded from the `GitLab repo`_.
+The sources for PyObjDetect can be downloaded from the `Gitlab repo`_.

 You can either clone the public repository: